technomancy/bussard/manual.md

 `ship.comm.scp("username:password/path/to/file", "path.in.ship")`
 and `ship.comm.scp("path.in.ship", "username:password/path/to/file")`.

-### Passponder
+### Portals

-Your ship also comes standard-issue with a passponder device.
-This is allows you to power up and travel through interstellar portals.
-If your ship's battery has enough charge, you can fly near a portal and press ctrl-space when you're in range.
-Note that it takes a moment to fully charge a portal before it activates.
+Your ship can travel to other star systems using the portal network.
+If your battery has enough charge, fly within range of a portal.
+You'll know when you are close enough because the targeting indicator will turn blue.
+Press ctrl-space to begin the portal activation sequence.
+You will need to stay within range for two seconds for it to complete.

 Certain portals which allow travel between systems of different governments require you to receive clearance before you may travel through them.
 Stations in the border systems containing these portals usually offer services where citizens of one government may buy clearance to another for a limited time.
+Try using the `embassy` command on the station computer for details.

 ### API list